scopeandgo/jumpstartpro_generators/README.md

 * Configuration for Rails Generators (no jbuilder, helper tests)
 * Tweaks to `config/database.yml` and `config/cable.yml` for Solid Queue & Solid Cable
 * Setup `config/deploy.yml` for Kamal2 deploy to our initial client shared server
+* Defaults to Solid Queue in Puma; or uncomment `jobs:` for standalone jobs containers
 * Initial `config/jumpstart.yml` with default business details
 * Postgres password generated into credentials (if useful for kamal deploy)